-You at 4 Weeks Pregnant
+You At 4 Weeks Pregnant

-At this stage of your pregnancy, you should already be taking folic acid tablets- and it would be benefit to take vitamin D tablets too.
+At this stage of your pregnancy, you should already be taking folic acid tablets- and it would be beneficial to take vitamin D tablets too.
 You should take folic acid tablets until you are 12 weeks pregnant.

-Cramping at 4 Weeks Pregnant
+Is Cramping Normal at 4 Weeks Pregnant?

 Experiencing cramping at any point in your pregnancy can be quite worrying for mums-to-be, and some may assume the worst.
 Cramping, however, can be normal.

 At 4 weeks pregnant, implantation has usually happened by now, but for some mums, implantation happens later in pregnancy.
 Cramping can be a sign that the embryo has implanted safely into the uterus, or that your uterus is expanding and stretching nicely- to prepare to accommodate your developing embryo- or baby- for the next 8 months or so.